Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Consistency of Bayesian Estimators

-Next, we show contraction for the full conditional pseudo posterior of the precision for the random cluster effects.
-We begin, as earlier, by deriving the full conditional pseudo posterior distribution of our estimator.
+We first derive the full conditional pseudo posterior distributions of the intercept and precision parameters for the random cluster effects and idiosyncratic noise, respectively.
+Equation \ref{obssampmodel} implies that the three conditional pseudo posterior distributions have densities